-NHL hockey ended in April of 1945, but the war still had some fight in it.
+NHL hockey ended its season in April of 1945, but the war still had some fight in it.
 Reds In Heart of Berlin was the main headline one day in The Globe and Mail, just above the news of Huns Routed in Italy.
 Inside, the same edition that carried news that Major Conn Smythe’s Toronto Maple Leafs had beaten the Red Wings in Detroit to secure the Stanley Cup also counted 45 Canadians in the Today’s Casualties column: Dead 10, Missing 29, Prisoner 6.

 It was all over, of course, by the time hockey rolled around again that October.
 The Boston Bruins were in Toronto to open the season at Maple Leaf Gardens on Saturday the 27th, and the news in that day’s Globe was that the Toronto Scottish, the first Canadian Army battalion to have deployed to England at the start of the war, had arrived back home in Halifax.